EBZebra/docs/edge/source/guide/configreference.md

 	<ApplicationCacheQuota value="20000"/>

 ### ApplicationCachePath
 Path to an existing directory to store Application Cache data.
-Only supported on Windows Mobile/CE using the Zebra Webkit.
+Applies to only Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**

-* Fully qualified local path.
+* Fully qualified local path

 #### Example
 	:::xml